sstsimulator/sst-core/CONTRIBUTING.md

 Now you can branch from `devel` to create new features and when you push those feature branches they will push to your fork.
 When you pull devel, it will get updates from the official sst repo

 ##### Feature branches
-Once a local clone has more than 1 remote (origin and sst-official in this case) you will need to tell git which remote to track for a new branch.  this requires one additional step when pushing a branch for the first time.
+Once a local clone has more than 1 remote (origin and sst-official in this case) you will need to tell git which remote to track for a new branch.
+This requires one additional step when pushing a branch for the first time.
 I personally like to push the branch right after I create it like shown below.

 ```
 git checkout devel